-- 2 red and/or green bell pepper, cut lengthwise into 8ths
+- 2 red and/or green bell pepper cut lengthwise into 8ths

-- 1-Â¼ pounds cod, sea bass or other mild fish with fillets at least 1 inch thick, cut into 4 pieces
+- 1 1/4 lb cod sea bass or other mild fish with fillets at least 1 inch thick, cut into 4 pieces

-- 8 green onions (scallions), trimmed to 5 inches long
+- 8 green onions scallions, trimmed to 5 inches long

-- 4 ears husked fresh Supersweet corn, cut into thirds
+- 4 ears corn cut into thirds

 - Preheat oven to 500°F.